zydou/arti/web/docs/integrating-arti/custom-wrappers/android.md

 Note: You can also use Kotlin.
 The syntax is slightly different, but the following instructions should work either way.

 After setting up your [Rust project](#configuring-a-rust-project), you'll need to create an Android project.
-You can do this by running the following command to copy your native library inside the Android project (or use a symlink).
+Once you have done this, run the following command to copy your native library inside the Android project (or use a symlink).

 ```sh
 $ cp -r path/to/rust/project/jniLibs path/to/android/project/app/src/main